bulletmark/pinstall/README.md

 ## Management of pyenv versions

 [Pyenv](https://github.com/pyenv/pyenv) gives you the handy ability to install multiple versions of Python.
-There is no easy/quick way to update all those versions unless you update each manually.
-So pinstall offers a `pyenv` command to update your installed pyenv versions.
-Just run `pinstall pyenv` to check your versions and update any which have a newer minor version.
+However, there is no easy/quick way to update all those versions unless you update each manually.
+So pinstall offers a `pyenv` command to do this.
+Just run `pinstall pyenv` which will check your versions and update any which have a newer minor version.
 E.g. if you have 3.7.3 installed and 3.7.4 is available then `pinstall pyenv` will invoke `pyenv` to install 3.7.4.
-You can also run `pinstall pyenv -p` to purge any older/superceded versions, i.e. to remove 3.7.3 in this example.
+You can also run `pinstall pyenv -p` to automatically purge any older/superceded versions, i.e. to remove 3.7.3 in this example.

 `pinstall pyenv` also does something else each time you run it.
 It creates or updates major version links.
 E.g. after installing 3.7.4 as